- Meet our students

 * Capstone subjects vary, and may involve work placements, project-based learning, a research project, or a coursework subject outlining business best practice.
 Students can choose between one 25 point capstone subject or two 12.5 capstone subjects.

-Certified and accredited by the International Baccalaureate Organisation®, the Master of Education (International Baccalaureate) Diploma Programme provides qualified secondary teachers with the theoretical and practical skills related to the IB Diploma Programme and IB education more broadly.
+Certified and accredited by the International Baccalaureate Organisation®, the Master of International Education (International Baccalaureate) provides qualified teachers with the theoretical and practical skills related to the International Baccalaureate (IB) Programme and IB education more broadly.

 If you want to further develop your teaching skills, explore new teaching frameworks and methodologies and graduate with an internationally recognised qualification that could take you abroad, this course is for you.

-This course is designed to produce teachers with expertise and specialist knowledge in the International Baccalaureate Diploma Programme.
-Students will also gain high quality professional development that encourages critical thinking and self-reflection.
+This course is designed to produce teachers with expertise and specialist knowledge in the International Baccalaureate (IB) Programme.
+As a student of this course, you will also gain high quality professional development that encourages critical thinking and self-reflection.

 Who the course is for